- Terracotta Tile – The Complete Guide

 how long it will last

-Terracotta floors acclaim durability and longevity!
+Terracotta durability and longevity are legendary!

-Did you know that the clay is naturally resistant to mold and bacteria?
+Did you know that clay is naturally resistant to mold and bacteria?
 When properly sealed, installed, and maintained, terracotta floors outlast lifetimes.

 I’ve been in the biz of clay Saltillo tile floors for many years.
 Since we receive questions and photos from homeowners who have beautiful, unique terracotta floors that are many decades old, I say with confidence…Yes, terracotta floors are durable and last a long time!